ichbin54p/w2gc-badui/README.md

 - `-b, -max-bytes` for downloading the video, maximum amount of bites to recieve from the server in chunks, max and default = `0xFFFF`
 - `-v, -verify` W.I.P, verify if your video is the same as the servers
 - `-u, -update-video` when joining the server, replace the current video.mp4 with the server's video, not recommended to run if you already have the same video as the server.
+- `-c, -decompress` decompress the video, only do this if the server compresses the video
+- `-s, -milliseconds` time in milliseconds for polling the socket fd
+- `-p, -progress-bar-update-speed` the update speed of the progress bar when downloading the video from server, increasing this value can make downloading faster

 An example of joining the server we just ran